Pelargonium: G. Species pelargoniums

 The species are the forefathers of all the cultivar groups listed above.
 In general, the definition of a species is that it breeds true, and is to be found doing this in the "wild".
 Species pelargoniums have a large diversity of characteristics in habit, shape, size and colour, which probably accounts for them having retained their popularity for more than 300 years.

 H. Primary hybrids

 A primary hybrid is recognised as being the resultant plant from a first-time cross between two different known species.
 Examples are P. × ardens – from P. lobatum × P. fulgidum (1810).
 P. × glauciifolium – from P. gibbosum × P. lobatum (1822).
-Usually, but not always, primary hybrids are sterile.
+Primary hybrids are usually, but not always, sterile.